Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 | **INTERACTING** | Cartographer | Archivist | Companion |

 **[M]** Proposed mapping: Thorn→Pilgrim, Ember→Gambler, Veil→Survivor, Moss→Guardian, Moon→Cartographer, Ash→Archivist.
+### [Graves: For primary builds yes, but the offhand buildshould be a permutation]

 **[M] Hunter, Opportunist and Companion have no starting mask.** They are reachable only by drafting toward them.
-Nobody can start as a griefer; hostility is a visible deviation from your own mask, made in front of the table.
+Nobody can start as a griefer; antisocial behavior is a chosen reaction born from your own mask, made in front of the table.

-**[M] The three drift cells are the game's secret.** Aggression is learned, not given.
-Vulnerability is a skill, not a starting position.
-Opportunism is what you become when the road keeps surprising you.
-Nobody hands you those cells.
-You find them.

-**[M] Drift cells don't give you new verbs — they give your existing verbs a different gravity.** CARRY operating as Guardian means absorbing cost.
-CARRY operating as the Companion drift means CARRY channels Focus to another seat rather than harm.
-The verb is the same gesture.
-The orientation changes what flows through it.

-**[M] Live constraint from Bartle (1996):** *"Increasing the number of killers will decrease the number of socialisers by a much greater degree."* With an 8–12 audience, an unchecked Hunter cell is a product-death problem, not a balance problem.
+**[M] Live constraint from Bartle (1996):** *"Increasing the number of killers will decrease the number of socialisers by a much greater degree."*

 ---